mitotic/graphterm/docs/remote.rst

 A completely different approach is to use reverse forwarding.
-*Warning: If the remote computer is insecure, reverse forwarding should be used caution, and preferably with multiuser authentication (without the user_setup option).* Install GraphTerm on the remote computer and run the ``gtermhost`` program remotely to allow it to connect to the ``gtermserver`` running on your local computer using SSH reverse port forwarding, e.g.::
+*Warning: If the remote computer is insecure, reverse forwarding should be used caution, and preferably with multiuser authentication.*
+Install GraphTerm on the remote computer and run the ``gtermhost`` program remotely to allow it to connect to the ``gtermserver`` running on your local computer using SSH reverse port forwarding, e.g.::